 Minor because: The corrective actions were comprehensive enough to prevent recurrence of the condition, so there was no safety significance.

--than-minor if: The adverse condition recurred or could reasonably be expected to reoccur,
+More-than-minor if: The adverse condition recurred or could reasonably be expected to reoccur,

 -or-

 There were multiple instances of failures to properly identify the root causes of significant conditions adverse to quality.